 Thank you for listening to and sharing Birthful.
 Be sure to follow us on Goodpods, Apple Podcasts, Amazon Music, Spotify, and everywhere you listen.

 Come back for more ways to inform your intuition.

 CITATION: Lozada, Adriana, host. “[Birth Story] How She Embraced Physiology to Avoid Pushing for Three Hours Again” Birthful, Birthful.
 May 11, 2022.
 Birthful.com.

 Sign-up to for a FREE copy of my

 About April Teel

-April is a mama to 2 young, busy boys.
-Her background is in agricultural business, but during her pregnancy and following the birth of her first son she discovered a new passion.
-She loves all things pregnancy and birth, is a childbirth educator in-training, and hopes to be a future birth worker.
-April also enjoys running with her boys, spending time with her family, traveling, wine tasting, the sunshine, and watching movies with her husband.
+April is a now a mama to three young, busy boys– who, incredibly enough, all weighed the same at birth.
+April’s background is in agricultural business, and she enjoys running with her boys, spending time with her family, traveling, wine tasting, the sunshine, and watching movies with her husband.

 Get Your FREE Postpartum Plan!